-The Institute’s mission is to stimulate research on children, youth, and families in the context of a rapidly changing social world.
+The Institute’s mission is to stimulate interdisciplinary research and influence social policy on children, youth, families, and communities in the context of a rapidly changing social world.